main-thing/gms2-mobile-controls/README.md

 # Mobile controls for GMS2
 Custom mobile controls for your GameMaker Studio 2 Projects

-# Using this your project
+# Using this in your project
 1. Download latest [release](https://github.com/main-thing/gms2-mobile-controls/releases/tag/v1.0b).
 2. Tools > Import Local Package.
 3. Add all resources to project.